nrfconnect/sdk-nrf/doc/nrf/doc_build.rst

 In addition to these tools, you must install `mscgen`_ and make sure the ``mscgen`` executable is in your ``PATH``.

 .. note::
    On Windows, the Sphinx executable ``sphinx-build.exe`` is placed in the ``Scripts`` folder of your Python installation path.
-   Dependending on how you have installed Python, you may need to add this folder to your ``PATH`` environment variable.
-Follow the instructions in `Windows Python Path`_ to add those if needed.
+   Dependending on how you have installed Python, you might need to add this folder to your ``PATH`` environment variable.
+   Follow the instructions in `Windows Python Path`_ if needed.

 Documentation structure